Please call us at toll-free +1 (866) INSUBUY or +1 (972) 985-4400.

 If you fall ill or injure yourself in Jamaica, travel medical insurance can allow you to receive the best possible treatment at the least cost to you.
 It is essential to have when traveling outside your home country, where you will not be covered by your domestic health insurance.

-For the time being, all visitors to Jamaica are still required to enroll in the Jamaica Cares program to cover medical expenses related to COVID-19.
-This is mandatory coverage that provides travel medical insurance coverage up to $100,000 per person, and on-island health coverage up to $50,000.
+Travel medical insurance for Jamaica is no longer mandatory.
 But if you need treatment for a broken ankle, dengue fever, or another medical issue, it is best to have the additional financial safety net of your own travel medical insurance plan in place.

-Being as Jamaica requires you to enroll in its own health insurance program for tourists, you may think that it’s unnecessary to buy your own coverage.
-Thinking this could be a mistake.
-The Jamaica Cares program is primarily designed for the treatment of COVID-19, and the relatively low policy maximum it offers may not be sufficient if you require major surgery.
-A private travel medical insurance policy offers greater coverage, and an array of different policy maximums and deductibles to suit your needs and budget.
+You may think that its unnecessary to buy travel medical insurance because you already have health insurance, but thinking this would be a mistake.
+Your domestic health insurance may not be accepted or sufficient in Jamaica.
+A private travel medical insurance policy offers the right coverage, and an array of different policy maximums and deductibles to suit your needs and budget.

 Though we all hope to have a trouble-free vacation where everything goes right, certain things are out of our control.
 And while trip cancellation insurance can’t change the future, it can shield your bank account from the financial fallout of a cancelled, delayed, or interrupted trip.
 That makes it well worth the modest investment.